Nutrition is Key to Optimal Health

 Recent studies published in peer-reviewed journals show that organic foods have much higher levels of vital phyto-nutrients and vitamin content.
 Organic food is marketed as fresh, frozen, or packaged.
 If your store doesn’t carry a good selection of organic foods, demand it!

 Although organic food sometimes costs a bit more, consider it an investment in your family’s health.
 Cut back on other expenses to be able to afford organic nutrition.
 Grow a backyard garden with certified organic seeds to save money and know what’s on your plate.
-You’ll find a great selection of 150 certified organic vegetable, herb and flower seeds to order online at the Botanic Interests website and at some health food stores.
+You’ll find a great selection of 150 certified organic vegetable, herb and flower seeds to order online at the Botanical Interests website and at some health food stores.

 CONVENTIONALLY GROWN FOODS